mittelmark/DGTcl/pandoc-tcl-filter/tests/table.md

 ## list2table example

 Below a method list2table method which can visualize flat and nested lists.
-Let's start with a nested list:
+Let's start with a flat list:

 ```{.tcl results="asis"}
 proc list2table {header values} {